steveswinsburg/sakai-archiver/README.md

 # sakai-archiver
-An archiving app for Sakai
+An archiving app for Sakai which can be used as a snapshot of a course.
+Instructors can optionally choose to include all student generated content in the archive.

 ## Configuration